apache/horaedb/docs/style_guide.md

 # Style Guide
-CeresMeta is written in Golang so the basic code style we adhere to is the [CodeReviewComments](https://github.com/golang/go/wiki/CodeReviewComments).
+HoraeMeta is written in Golang so the basic code style we adhere to is the [CodeReviewComments](https://github.com/golang/go/wiki/CodeReviewComments).

 Besides the [CodeReviewComments](https://github.com/golang/go/wiki/CodeReviewComments), there are also some custom rules for the project:
 - Error Handling